ls-2018/etcd_cn/etcdctl/README.md

 #### Remarks

-When using multi-line values within a TXN command, newlines must be represented as `\n`.
+When using multi-line values within a TXN command, newlines必须是represented as `\n`.
 Literal newlines will cause parsing failures.
 This differs from other commands (such as PUT) where the shell will convert literal newlines for us.
 For example: